- What Are Warts?

-I’m sure the preschoooler (and her mom) were thankful for the new fashion line of duct tape (so cute!), and really, the duct tape thing is a great way to get rid of warts, for some people.
+I’m sure the preschooler (and her mom) were thankful for the fancy fashion line of duct tape (so cute!), and really, the duct tape thing is a great way to get rid of warts, for some people.

-But what about warts on the face?
+But what about more stubborn warts or even warts on the face?
 I don’t know about you, but I don’t want to put up with duct tape on my face for many weeks, up to a year, even if it is leopard print.

-I have a vivid memory of nursing a fussy Paul (now 7) while getting my first wart burned off my foot, and Leah (now 4) was in utero when I evicted a virtual condo association of plantar warts off my heel.
+I have a vivid memory of nursing my oldest while getting my first wart burned off my foot, and my second was in utero when I evicted a virtual condo association of plantar warts off my heel.

-There was clearly something growing on my chin, and after a week or two, I realized it was not simply the most indestructible zit ever created.
+Fast forward to baby # 3’s first trimester.
+Something was growing on my chin, and after a week or two, I realized it was not merely the most indestructible zit ever created.

-To my credit, this wart on my face didn’t just look like your run-of-the-mill plantar wart “bump.”
+This spot on my face didn’t just look like your run-of-the-mill bump.
+It had fingers.

 I’m not kidding.

 Eventually, this bump led me to the dermatologist who promptly pronounced, “It’s a wart,” and started preparing to freeze it off.